Iceberg becomes important once a data lake stops being just a pile of files and starts needing tables, snapshots, and database-like discipline.

 V2 specification with delete files and positional references.

-GDPR/FZ-152 delete workflows, upsert and spot data corrections.
+GDPR/FZ-152 deletion workflows, upserts, and targeted data corrections.

 Physical model and deployment

-- Iceberg is not a separate server, but an open specification + libraries and engine integrations.
+- Iceberg is not a separate server: it is an open specification, libraries, and engine integrations.

 - Data and metadata are stored as regular files in object storage.

-- Catalog - external component (Hive Metastore, AWS Glue, JDBC, REST catalog).
+- The catalog is an external component: Hive Metastore, AWS Glue, JDBC, or REST catalog.

 - Spark/Flink/Trino/Impala/Hive read the same table using the same metadata format.

-- The design avoids rename/list bottleneck patterns that are critical for object storage.
+- The design avoids rename and mass-listing bottlenecks that are painful in object storage.

 - Kafka topics are automatically materialized into Iceberg tables for near real-time analytics.

-- Hand-made ETL code between streaming ingestion and BI/lakehouse layers is reduced.
+- Custom ETL code between streaming ingestion and BI/lakehouse layers is reduced.

-- Data contracts and schema governance are needed, otherwise garbage-in scales quickly.
+- Data contracts and schema governance are required; otherwise bad input scales quickly.

-- Useful as a bridge between the operational stream and analytical SLAs for freshness.
+- Tableflow is useful as a bridge between an operational stream and analytical freshness SLAs.

 References